 Need Catering?
 Call 256-782-7242

 JSU Stadium does have a Clear Bag Policy.
 Please review the image below for what is permitted.

-We hope you’ll find these directions useful.
-Please review them prior to your visit.
 If you have any questions about these directions, please call the JSU Visitor Center at (256) 782-5260.
 If you wish, you may visit MapQuest, Google Maps, or RandMcnally.com and enter your address to receive custom directions from your location to us.
 We look forward to seeing you!